Here’s our guide to Órgiva, Spain. You can follow us on Twitter.

 Our post about Órgiva’s accessibility.

 There’s a chemist on the main square (Plaza de la Alpujarra).
 Many types of medication, usually on prescription-only ‘back home’, can be bought cheaply over the counter (eg statins).

 Wi-Fi and internet

 There’s plenty of free access although don’t assume all bars have Wi-Fi, many don’t.
 Here’s our Wi-Fi and internet guide.

 What’s on and things to do

-Flyers and posters around town promote all manner of things like yoga, meditation, art courses, cheese-making and dance lessons to hiring quad-bike hire and horse riding.
+Flyers and posters around town promote all manner of things like yoga, meditation, the art of becoming a phoenix or mermaid, dance lessons and horse riding.
 Live music plays its part, so look out for posters around town.
-The old town hall sometimes hosts exhibitions.
+The old town hall sometimes hosts exhibitions, especially during local fiestas.

 Of course, there’s walking (we have several routes including Rio Guadalfeo and Ruta Olivos Centenarios), birdwatching and skiing (at certain times of the year) on the Sierra Nevada – plus trips to the coast, around 40 minutes away by car.